Siri for developers

 Siri support for AirPlay on HomePod

-In iOS 17 and HomePod software version 17, people can now use Siri to start an AirPlay session from HomePod and play media (like music, audiobooks, podcasts, radio, and meditations) using apps installed on their iPhone or iPad.
+In iOS 17 or later and HomePod software version 17, people can use Siri to start an AirPlay session from HomePod and play media (like music, audiobooks, podcasts, radio, and meditations) using apps installed on their iPhone or iPad.
 Any app that adopts SiriKit Media Intents and AirPlay works with HomePod.

 Learn more